Here you can find an overview of AUC's teaching staff.

 Serving as AUC's Head of Studies Sciences until August 2017, Dr. Michiel van Drunen (co-)teaches Introduction to Environmental Sciences and the theme courses in Energy, Climate and Sustainability.
 He obtained his Master's degree in environmental chemistry at Leiden University and received his PhD on “Measurement and Modeling of Cluster Formation” at Delft University of Technology.
 After he finished his PhD he became a researcher and assistant professor at the Institute for Environmental Studies (IVM) of Vrije Universiteit Amsterdam where he worked on a wide variety of research projects and was responsible for most of its teaching activities.

-Dr. Anco Lankreijer is AUC’s interim Head of Studies Sciences.
+Dr. Maarten Boerlijst is AUC’s Head of Studies Sciences.

 Dr. Francesca Scott is AUC's Head of Studies Academic Core.